Join GTFF in telling the Eugene City Council we need safe streets for all!

 • Say WHY it is important.

-• Speak from personal experience.
+• Speak from your personal experience.

 Rules for public comments